Gary G. Bennett, Ph.D.

 The rest of the story

-Gary G. Bennett is an Associate Professor of Psychology, Global Health, and Medicine at Duke University.
+Gary G. Bennett is a Professor of Psychology, Global Health, and Medicine at Duke University.
 He directs the Duke Obesity Prevention Program, co-directs the Duke Center on Biobehavioral Health Disparities Research and is affiliated with the Duke Cancer Institute and the Duke Center for Health Policy and Inequalities Research.
 Prior to joining Duke in 2009, Dr. Bennett served on the faculties of the Harvard School of Public Health and the Dana-Farber Cancer Institute.
 Dr. Bennett completed undergraduate studies at Morehouse College, doctoral training in clinical health psychology at Duke University, and the Alonzo Yerby postdoctoral fellowship in social epidemiology at the Harvard School of Public Health.

 Dr. Bennett’s research program seeks to prevent and reduce obesity in high risk populations.
 In particular, his work leverages new media technologies to better manage obesity in the primary care setting.
 Dr. Bennett helped develop the interactive obesity treatment approach (iOTA) and his currently funded research trials include an 18-month iOTA-based obesity prevention trial using interactive voice response among community health center patients; a 24-month iOTA obesity treatment trial using web and IVR among community health center patients with hypertension, and; 6-month iOTA weight loss trials using text messaging among obese adults — in North Carolina and Beijing.
 Dr. Bennett has served on the editorial boards for Health Psychology and Annals of Behavioral Medicine and is a member of the Board of Directors for the Society of Behavioral Medicine.
 Dr. Bennett is committed to the dissemination of evidence-based intervention approaches.
 He co-founded Crimson Health Solutions, which developed evidence-based behavior change interventions for the disease management sector; Health Dialog acquired Crimson in 2007.
 Dr. Bennett’s research is funded by the National Institutes of Health and the Robert Wood Johnson Foundation.